-Prasai has worked with governmental as well as multilateral organizations on urban management, local governance, decentralization, and development programming.
+Prasai has worked with governmental as well as multilateral organizations on urban management, local governance, conflict, and political processes.
 He previously served as a programming advisor to the National Planning Commission of Nepal, and as a district development advisor to the United Nations Development Program in Nepal.

 Education: Bachelor's degree in Architecture from Nagpur University; master's degree in Urban and Regional Planning from the University of Hawaii; and doctor of philosophy degree in Regional Planning from the University of Illinois at Urbana-Champaign.